Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-29-forges.md

 She tapped it, and it projected a semi-transparent holographic ‘screen’ in front of her eyes.
 "Regaari?
 Hello!
 Is this a social call, or business?"

 Uncharacteristically, Regaari sounded stressed. *"I’m afraid it’s business, Myun.
-I have a bit of a problem I need your help with…"*
+I have a bit of a problem I need your help with..."*

 "*You’re* the Whitecrest," she pointed out.
 She extended a claw and thoughtfully picked a scrap of her lunch out of her teeth.
 "Aren’t you the problem-solver?"